fbpx

 How to Reduce the Carbon Footprint of Your Travels

-In recent years, tourism came under heightened scrutiny for its contribution to the climate emergency.
+In recent years, tourism has come under heightened scrutiny for its contribution to the climate emergency.
 We began hearing terms like “flight shaming” as people became more aware of their impact.
 Tourism does play a role in the climate crisis, there’s no denying that.
-In fact, a 2018 study found that tourism accounts for 8% of the world’s carbon emissions.
-On this webpage we provide a breakdown of the different activities that contribute to tourism’s carbon footprint.
+A 2018 study found that tourism accounts for 8% of the world’s carbon emissions.
+This webpage provides a breakdown of the different activities that contribute to tourism’s carbon footprint.

 But this doesn’t mean you should swear off traveling altogether.
-The restart of tourism allows us to rethink our habits and learn how to travel in a responsible way.
+It is an opportunity to rethink our habits and learn how to travel in a responsible, lower-impact way.
 There are many ways that you can lessen your travel emissions and drive the industry towards a more sustainable future.

 1. Avoid flying to nearby destinations